 The path ambles around the U turn of Home Park, and under Black Potts railway bridge.
 Opened in 1850 this carries the railway from London to Windsor, and is supported in the middle on a small islet called an “ait” – Black Pots Ait.
 Going under you get a further view of the castle and on to Victoria Bridge, where the path crosses the river to keep you away from the Royal home.
 After crossing the Bridge and rejoining the path there is a stretch of fabulous woodland until it rejoins the B3021 toward Datchet.

 In Datchet you pass a house called Old Bridge House at the crossing with the High Street.
 Full details inside the house can be seen from Saville’s Estate Agents who recently sold it.
 It is so called because there was a bridge here which replaced a ferry in 1706.
 (It features in Merry Wives of Windsor) The ferry was replaced on 1811 by the bridge which spanned the county boundary of Buckinghamshire and Berkshire.
 Buckinghamshire built their half in wood, Berkshire in metal, leaving a gap in the middle.
 Queen Victoria did away with this and replaced it with two bridges named after herself and her beloved Albert, which kept the public away from the royal Park.
-The path skirts past the edge of Datchet, with a short twisting stretch around fields, and along to the blue Albert Bridge, which you cross to rejoin the towpath.
+The first person in Britain to own a motor car, Evelyn Ellis, lived in Datchet.
+He went on to found the RAC.

 On the far side of the river is a fairy tale house called Honey Pot Cottage.
 This was built in 1933 with local thatch and for 44 years was the home of Beryl Reid, from 1952 until she died in 1996.
 Her ashes were scattered in the gardens.